Trademark Productions Master Terms & Conditions of Services

 Intellectual Property & Third-Party Assets

-Client agrees not to use the Deliverables or Work Product for resale or redistribution and acknowledges that any redistribution or resale may be subject to copyright(s) from third parties and must be approved by TM and specified in original agreements.
+Client agrees not to use the Deliverables or Work Product for resale or redistribution and acknowledges that any redistribution or resale may be subject to copyright(s) from third parties and must be approved by PA and specified in original agreements.
 All third-party licenses for software, code, copy, video, sound, or images (assets) are the sole responsibility of the client.
-TM does not issue any copyrights or licenses for third-party licensed products unless stated in the original agreement beyond a single non-transferable use if available.
-Client acknowledges such limitations of TM’s rights and if a client wishes to use any said third-party assets for other purposes client will be responsible for coordinating the payment of appropriate royalties, fees, and costs of licensing.
+PA does not issue any copyrights or licenses for third-party licensed products unless stated in the original agreement beyond a single non-transferable use if available.
+Client acknowledges such limitations of PA’s rights and if a client wishes to use any said third-party assets for other purposes client will be responsible for coordinating the payment of appropriate royalties, fees, and costs of licensing.

 Client represents and warrants that it has all intellectual property rights and authorizations with respect to any information provided by Client including, without limitation, Client Deliverables.